smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/06 - Outer Joins.md

 #### LEFT OUTER JOIN

-The most widely used case for the `LEFT OUTER JOIN` is when we want all values in `Table A`, regardless of their presence in `Table B`.
+The most widely used case for the `LEFT OUTER JOIN` is when we want all values in `TableA`, regardless of their presence in `TableB`.
 A join condition in an `OUTER JOIN` acts as a matching criterion and not as a filtering mechanism.

 ```sql
 SELECT  a.ID,